Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220430_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update:

-* Manage Marketplace subscription provisioning on the dataplane.
+* Manage Marketplace subscription provisioning on the data plane.
 When a consumer subscribes and requests access to an API using the Marketplace, the agent handles the request and provisions the appropriate application (Axway / Apigee), Usage plan (AWS), subscription (Azure), and creates corresponding credentials (apiKey / oauth clientID,clientSecret).

-* Manage Marketplace subscription deprovisioning on the dataplane.
-When a consumer removes a marketplace application, the agent removes the corresponding object (application, Usage plan, or subscription) and the associated credentials from the dataplane.
+* Manage Marketplace subscription deprovisioning on the data plane.
+When a consumer removes a marketplace application, the agent removes the corresponding object (application, Usage plan, or subscription) and the associated credentials from the data plane.

 To activate the marketplace provisioning/deprovisioning, the following variables must be added to the Discovery Agent configuration: